emipa606/AdvancedMortar/README.md

 - Updated the price since the Vanilla turret is more expensive now
 - Works well with the https://steamcommunity.com/sharedfiles/filedetails/?id=2339394453]Advanced Mini-Turret+ mod by velcroboy333
 - Seems enemies will now use the mortars as well, if they can afford them
+- Uses the reinforced barrel-mechanic if enabled, same as vanilla mortars.

 ![Image](https://i.imgur.com/pufA0kM.png)